kuldeep725/twitter-lite/README.md

 # Twitter-lite

-This is a web application similar to Twitter.<br>
+This is a web application, a light version of Twitter.<br>
 User can sign up, follow their favourite celebrities, post their own views, browse through posts of the connections.

 ## Technology